alexklibisz/elastiknn/docs/_posts/2021-07-30-how-does-elastiknn-work.md

 ## Introduction

 This article is a tour through Elastiknn's implementation and underlying concepts in fairly thorough detail.
-The best way to get more detail is to explore and contribute to the project, hosted on [Github](https://github.com/alexklibisz/elastiknn).
+The best way to get more detail is to explore and contribute to the project.

 This article should convey that Elastiknn is just a combination of a few simple concepts, with a couple interesting optimizations for improved performance.